neuralsorcerer/kvpress/README.md

 In the snippet above, the compression is only applied on the context tokens so that you can evaluate the compression for different questions.
 Check the [Wikipedia notebook demo](notebooks/wikipedia_demo.ipynb) for a more detailed example.

 > [!IMPORTANT]
-> We focus on pruning during the pre-filling phase as the KV cache becomes a bottleneck for long-context sequence (100k - 1M tokens) which are essentially long context prompts.
+> We focus on compression during the pre-filling phase as the KV cache becomes a bottleneck for long-context sequence (100k - 1M tokens) which are essentially long context prompts.
 This would typically apply to improving prompt caching systems.

 > [!NOTE]
 > To use the `ObservedAttentionPress`, use `model_kwargs={"attn_implementation":"eager"}` in order to materialize the attention weights (this method is not compatible with flash attention).